svenlatham/highstreet-widget-busy/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/svenlatham/highstreet-covid19-widget/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+## High Street Covid-19 Reporter

+This is a simple tool for showing how busy your High Street is, and when the best times to visit might be.

+You can see a sample on the [demo page](https://svenlatham.github.io/highstreet-covid19-widget/).

+### Installation

+Working on this...

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.